Rafael-Aldana/reading-notes/102-Notes/Class2-Coder'sComputer-notes.md

-## Things I want to know more about
+## Things I want to know more about:

-i want to learn more terminal commands such as. cd merge touch
+I want to learn more terminal commands such as. cd merge touch